giovanniboscu/continuous-section-field/docs/sections/sectionfullanalysis.md

 Notes:
 - Tag-free: independent of `@cell/@wall`.
-- Not a thin-walled closed-cell (Bredt–Batho) formulation; closed/open thin-walled torsion is handled by the dedicated `@cell/@wall` paths.
+- Not a thin-walled closed-cell (Bredt–Batho) formulation; closed/open thin-walled
+  torsion is handled by the dedicated `@cell/@wall` paths.
 - The equivalent-rectangle mapping is a heuristic procedure internal to CSF.
   Only the final torsion formula is from Roark; no literature reference exists for the mapping step itself.
+- Intended for compact solid sections (e.g. solid piles, filled profiles) where `@cell/@wall` tagging is not applicable.
+Check `J_s_vroark_fidelity` before use: reliable only when fidelity >= 0.6.

 ---